 - Social Security Card issued by the Social Security Administration.

-- W-2 form including your name, address and SSN.
+- W-2 form including your name, address and entire SSN listed.

-- Paystub with your name and entire Social Security Number listed.
+- Paystub with your name and entire SSN listed.

 - If not a U.S. citizen provide both: